Apply to Stay

 The Beacon is a trauma-informed, equity-centered home and programming for women who are coming out of crisis and want to lead satisfying, productive lives.
 We are here to support you!
 We have established expectations – both what you can expect from us and what we will expect from you – so that all of our clients can experience a safe and structured environment that moves toward The Beacon’s vision:

-For women with a history of trauma, abuse, and addiction to realize and begin to experience their full potential.
+For those with a history of trauma, abuse, homelesness, and addiction to realize and begin to experience their full potential.

 A Residence to Support Your Recovery